📬 Daily Brief: X is getting a new CEO

 Here’s what you need to know

 Twitter, or X, is getting a new CEO in six weeks.
-The lucky winner to replace Elon Musk is a woman—but that’s about all we know (more on that below).
+The lucky winner to replace Elon Musk is a woman, and rumor has it it’s Linda Yaccarino, the head of advertising at NBCUniversal, according to The Wall Street Journal.

 Thailand’s youth is taking on the military and monarchy in the general election.
 Results from the May 14 vote will be a test for democratic viability in a region that has seen a slide towards autocracy during the pandemic.